Tuesday 25 April 2017

 Ruth Doherty, Springer Nature

-Ruth is the Managing Editor of both the British Dental Journal and BDJ Open, published on behalf of the British Dental Association by Springer Nature (previously Nature Publishing Group).
-She has been based at Springer Nature for the last three years developing the dentistry portfolio.
-Originally, Ruth was a chemist and she worked with the Royal Society of Chemistry in a variety of publishing roles (production, editorial and journal development) for five years before moving to NPG (now Springer Nature).
+Ruth is the Senior Managing Editor of both the British Dental Journal and BDJ Open, published on behalf of the British Dental Association by Springer Nature (previously Nature Publishing Group).
+She has been based at Springer Nature for the last five years developing the dentistry portfolio.
+Originally, Ruth was a chemist and she worked with the Royal Society of Chemistry in a variety of publishing roles (production, editorial and journal development) for five years before moving to NPG.

 Contact: Melissa Marshall T: +44 (0)1622 871035 E: Melissa.email@example.com